moking/vim-config/README.md

-# Thanks to amix, my some personal scripts and mapping are added
+# Thanks to amix, only some personal scripts and mappings are added

 https://github.com/amix/vimrc